 Now using the relations of $T_\Lambda$ and Equation (\ref{mateqn}), we have

 By definition $\psi$ is surjective.
-Again it is easy to see that $\psi$ respects the $\mathbb{Z}^k$-action on the two monoids and this completes the proof of the first part.
-For the remaining part, consider $\gamma_\Lambda:G(T_\Lambda)\longrightarrow G(H_\Lambda^+)$ to be the map induced by $\psi$ under the group completion functor.
-Then the result follows immediately, in view of \cite[Remark 3.15]{HMPS}. \end{proof}
+Again, it is easy to see that $\psi$ respects the $\mathbb{Z}^k$-action on the two monoids and this completes the proof of the first part.
+For the remaining part, let $\gamma_\Lambda:G(T_\Lambda)\longrightarrow G(H_\Lambda^+)$ be the map induced by $\psi$ under the group completion functor.
+The result now follows immediately in view of \cite[Remark 3.15]{HMPS}. \end{proof}